SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 ```
 This creates an admin and a non-admin user, which are admin@example.com and user@example.com respectively, both with password `taxonworks`.

+## Run asynchronous code / active jobs / delayed jobs
+Running `rails s` is not enough to make queued jobs run since the way it is setup they don't run in-process.
+Certain downloads, for example, exist as queued jobs and won't be available until those jobs are run.

+To make them run open up a new app shell and run `rails jobs:work`; this will run any existing jobs and then sit and watch for new jobs to run as they come in.
+You may notice that the CPU usage may constantly be reaching 100% for short bursts (and also speed up your CPU fan).
+If this is an inconvenience to you, or you wish to control when it is a good time to start working off jobs you may instead use `rails jobs:workoff`.
+This command will run all existing pending jobs and then exit.

 ## Scaffolding a new model

 _This is not a comprehensive list for adding a new model, but rather some point by point reminders._